This week’s episode is all about orgasms. What are they? What do you they feel like? What keeps you from having one?

 Let’s start with the clitoris.
 The clitoris is the primary sex organ for women and the area that is the most important to focus on for orgasm.
 70-80% of women need the clitoris to be stimulated in or order to have an orgasm.

 You’ve also probably heard of the G-Spot.
 The g-spot is the sensitive area inside the front wall of the vagina half way between the vaginal opening and the cervix.
 The g-spot isn’t something you can see, but you can usually feel with your fingers.
 It feels slightly bumpy or spongy.
 The g-spot tends to respond best to massage with fingers or a toy.
 The penis can also stimulate it in certain positions.
 For a minority of women, g-spot stimulation alone can lead to orgasm (which is usually the women who can orgasm with intercourse alone, provided they aren’t in a position where the clitoris is also being stimulated).
 But for the majority, it’s more likely that combining the g-spot with stimulation on the clitoris will lead to orgasm.
 This is sometimes called a blended orgasm.
-Here is a link to my favorite vibrator on Amazon (it comes is a discreet box!).
-It is great for stimulating both the G-spot and the clitoris.
+There are links to my favorite vibrators on the Resources page.

 There are two “types” of orgasms as well.
 A “peak” orgasm feels like a focused, intense “peak” (like the top of a mountain) and then afterward the clitoris can feel too sensitive to touch again straight away.
 G-spot orgasms tend to feel deep, slow, full bodied, and more like a wave than a peak.
 Because it’s more like a wave, it’s usually possible to keep going and have multiple orgasms.